Ghost-Binary/The-Social-Engineering-Toolkit/README.md

 # Social Engineer Toolkit

 A curated collection of proof-of-concept tools for demonstrating social engineering attacks.
-This repository is maintained by GHOST-BINARY for educational and security research purposes only.
+This repository is maintained by HaloRift for educational and security research purposes only.

 ---